insin/sacrum/README.rst

 ======

 Sacrum is *another* helper for writing single-page (and beyond!)
-JavaScript applications... more on that in the future, for now it's under inital development, so watch this space.
+JavaScript applications... more on that in the future, for now it's under initial development, so watch this space.

 The sample application for Sacrum is `Fragile`_ - it serves as the test-bed